Unimodality of the Andrews-Garvan-Dyson cranks of partitions: The monotonicity property of

-To establish the generating function of $q_k(n)$, we will classify the set of partitions counted by $q_k(n)$ based on the size of the largest part.
-For fixed $2\leq j\leq k$, let $q_{k,j}(n)$ denote the number of partitions counted by $q_k(n)$ with the largest part $j$, by definition, we see that the generating function of $q_{k,j}(n)$ is equal to
+To establish the generating function of $q_{r}(n)$, we will classify the set of partitions counted by $q_{r}(n)$ based on the size of the largest part.
+Given $2\leq j\leq r$, let $q_{r,j}(n)$ denote the number of partitions counted by $q_{r}(n)$ with the largest part $j$.
+By definition, we see that the generating function of $q_{r,j}(n)$ is equal to